sudar/Arduino-Makefile/README.md

 - Works on all three major OS (Mac, Linux, Windows)
 - Auto detects serial baud rate and libraries used
 - Support for `*.ino` and `*.pde` sketches as well as raw `*.c` and `*.cpp`
-- Support for Arduino Software versions 1.0.x as well as 0.x.
+- Support for Arduino Software versions 0.x, 1.0.x, 1.5.x and 1.6.x except 1.6.2.
-Support for Arduino 1.5.x is still work in progress
+We recommend 1.6.3 or above version of Arduino IDE.
 - Automatic dependency tracking.
 Referred libraries are automatically included in the build process.
 Changes in `*.h` files lead to recompilation of sources which include them